YoannLh/YoannLhostis_12_14012022/README.md

 Fork this repo

-'npm install' to install dependencies
+'npm install' in main directory to install dependencies

 Then npm start

-There are actually no home page and effective routing, so you'll be redirected on 'http://localhost:3000' with a customised error message (it's normal).
+There are actually no home page and real effective routing, so you'll be redirected on 'http://localhost:3000' with a customised error message (it's normal).

 The API has only 2 users for the moment (id 12 and 18) you can see them at 'http://localhost:3000/user?id=12' and 'http://localhost:3000/user?id=18'